verhas/License3jRepl/README.md

 You can execute OS commands if you type `!` at the start of the line.
-That way you can see what is in a directory, you can type/cat the content of a file to the screen wthout leawing the REPL application.
+That way you can see what is in a directory, you can type/cat the content of a file to the screen without leaving the REPL application.